Teaching French as a Foreign Language and TESOL, Dual Master's

 This unique, transatlantic, and highly innovative 50-credit Master of Arts program combines one year in Paris and one year in New York City.

-The program leads to dual certification as a teacher of French for grades 7-12 and as a teacher of English as a Second Language.
+The program leads to dual certification as a teacher of French for grades 7-12 and as a teacher of English as a Second Language for grades K-12.

 Teaching and Learning at NYU Paris

 - French Immersion

 The two semesters spent in Paris allow students to immerse themselves in French language and culture as a means to improving and refining their language skills and socio-cultural expertise.
-Students work closely with French pedagogues in the field of foreign language acquisition, drawing on the expertise of the Department of Teaching French as a Foreign Language (Département de didactique du français langue étrangère) of the University of Paris III-Sorbonne Nouvelle, as well as the Institut de linguistique et de phonétique générales et appliquées (Institute of General and Applied Linguistics and Phonetics) through NYU Paris.
+Students work closely with French specialists in the field of foreign language acquisition, drawing on the expertise of the Department of Teaching French as a Foreign Language (Département de didactique du français langue étrangère) of the University of Paris III-Sorbonne Nouvelle, as well as the Institute of General and Applied Linguistics and Phonetics (Institut de linguistique et de phonétique générales et appliquées) through NYU Paris.

 - Pedagogical learning